alieninn3d/AI-Monitoring/README.md

 3. A dedicated shared disk will be utilised.
 4. A Ubuntu server will be deployed under the same Azure resource group with Time Server set as Stratum Two.

-## Project DONE-DONE
+## Project Definition of DONE-DONE

-Project is "done" when the solution publishes server performance data to the SquredUp interface and is visible at www.monitoring.alien-inn.com.au
+Project is "done" when the solution publishes server performance data to the SquredUp interface and is visible at http://monitoring.alien-inn.com.au/

 ## Document Standards